 Disclosure: This article contains affiliate links, which generate income for this free website at no cost to you.
 This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Wealthfront offers investment management services using automated methods that create and manage diversified portfolios for clients.
 Model portfolios are designed based on Modern Portfolio Theory and the efficient market hypothesis under the direction of financial experts that include Dr. Burton Malkiel, Princeton economist, Harvard MBA, and author of classic finance book A Random Walk Down Wall Street.

-I find this SEC-registered investment advisory firm's services appealing because of its simplicity, relatively low fees consistent across all portfolio sizes (with the first $10,000 managed for free), tax-efficient investing methods, free portfolio rebalancing, and accommodation for investors in the process of selling investments in order to diversify their holdings.
+I find this SEC-registered investment advisory firm's services appealing because of its simplicity, relatively low fees consistent across all portfolio sizes, tax-efficient investing methods, free portfolio rebalancing, and accommodation for investors in the process of selling investments in order to diversify their holdings.

 Investment services offered by Wealthfront are targeted to the busy investor who wants to 1) develop a diversified portfolio; 2) save money on taxes through tax-loss harvesting; and 3) outsource day-to-day investing decisions.

 Wealthfront manages investments on its clients' behalf.
 The firm designs model portfolios and assigns one of those models to an account largely based on risk tolerance and the account type (retirement, college savings, tax-advantaged or regular investment account).

 Specific investment management services include the investing of initial contributions, new deposits, and dividends in the portfolio; rebalancing to maintain appropriate asset allocation; and implementation of its tax-loss harvesting strategy.
 So, after making the decision to work with Wealthfront and responding to a short series of questions, an investor doesn't have to make any other investment moves.